imar26/twitter-webapp/README.md

 A simple webapp to display tweets with one or more hashtags

 ## Overview of the application
-* This web application allows user to enter multiple comma separated hashtags as an input
+* This web application allows user to enter multiple space separated hashtags as an input
 * The user can specify the number of tweets to display
 * The user can sort the tweets based on date, retweets count and favorites count